South Texas

 South Texas is a geographic and cultural region of the U.S. state of Texas that lies roughly south of—and includes—San Antonio.
-The southern and western boundary is the Rio Grande, and to the east it is the Gulf of Mexico.
+It is bordered by the Rio Grande to the south and west, and by the Gulf of Mexico to the east.
 The population of this region is more than 5 million according to the 2024 census estimates.
 The southern portion of this region is often referred to as the Rio Grande Valley.
 The eastern portion along the Gulf of Mexico is also referred to as the Coastal Bend.

-Greater Houston and Beaumont–Port Arthur are occasionally tied to the region, both for physically being on the southern end of the state and for businesses that use "South Texas" in its name. (i.e. South Texas School of Law, South Texas State Fair, etc.).
+Greater Houston and Beaumont–Port Arthur are occasionally tied to the region because they are on the southern end of the state and for businesses that use "South Texas" in its name. (i.e. South Texas School of Law, South Texas State Fair, etc.).
 However, the two are more commonly associated with East Texas or Southeast Texas.

 Geography

+Tamaulipan biotic province = dotted line, Bordas Escarpment = dashed line.